sonots/capistrano-bundle_rsync/README.md

 ## Usage

-Add followings to your Gemfile:
+Add followings to your Gemfile (capistrano-rvm should work, but not verified):

 ```ruby
 gem 'capistrano'